This post was published on the Pivot Communication blog

 A picture really is worth a thousand words, mainly because it saves someone from having to read any words when seeking out information.
 Pictures also help humanize your community.
 Take pictures of residents having fun on outings and during unique events and activities — this will show prospects that your community is an exciting place to live.
 Share these photos on social media and in your newsletters.
 If they’re good enough, you could even share them with a newspaper.
 Don’t forget about video, either.
 Importantly, though, ask for permission if you are going to share images online.

 Go beyond the blog.

 If you’re not already blogging, you should be — blogs drive traffic to your website, help create leads and position you as an authority figure in your industry.
 And, every single blog is a new page on your website, loaded with keyword-rich content that can be found when seniors and families go online to find answers to their questions.
 However, it’s important to not stop with just a blog.
 Create white papers, tip sheets, or checklists that go more in-depth than a simple blog post.
-If you are going to the effort to produce this valuable content, ask for something in return – such as an email or phone number – so you can initiate a dialogue.
+Since generating senior living content that’s truly valuable and useful isn’t easy, ask your website visitors for something in return – such as an email or phone number – so you can initiate a dialogue.